boss-insights/invoice-payment/README.md

 # Invoice Payment

 ## What This Application Does
 This is an example invoice payment application.
 A merchant is able to connect to an accounting integration using Boss Insight's Link Connection Widget, select an invoice, and then send a payment link specific to the business.
-Next, the business client is able to follow the link to make a payment towards the invoice.
+Next, the business client is able to follow the link to make a payment towards the invoice using Stripe.
 Finally, the merchant is able to view the payment status of the invoice, either through the application or through the accounting software's user interface.

 > ⚠️ **Disclaimer**: This is an example application and not intended for production use as-is, it lacks code in areas such as logging and security and is provided as a bare-bones example of how to connect and fetch data from the Boss Insights API